 Rufus for Windows

-It is a few MBs portable software, means no need to install anything, just downloads it and start working around.
+It is a few MBs of portable software, which means no need to install anything, just download it and start working around it.
 It was developed to quickly and easily format and boot up USB storage devices and indeed the copying of files is snappy on this tool as compared to other open-source USB bootable media creator programs.

-Even though the operation of Rufus quite fast, dealing with the software is yet traditional and easy to understand.
-After running the application, insert the USB drive to your computer and software will automatically detect it.
-Later, select the source of the ISO file and the file systems use to format the USB drive among FAT32, exFAT, UDF and NTFS.
+Even though the operation of Rufus is quite fast, dealing with the software is yet traditional and easy to understand.
+After running the application, insert the USB drive into your computer and the software will automatically detect it.
+Later, select the source of the ISO file and the file systems used to format the USB drive among FAT32, exFAT, UDF, and NTFS.
 Moreover, since version 1.3.2, UEFI support also has been integrated into this software by its developers for installation media in addition to GPT.

 One thing which can break the heart of other users is Rufus for Linux is not available, I mean only Windows users can install and use it.

-This is an open-source and cross-platform bootable USB media creator software, thus available for Windows, Linux and macOS.
-Another good thing about this program is it offers to download various Linux operating systems ISO files directly from its own interface; which later use by it to create bootable USB drive.
-The UNetbootin offers a drop-down menu under the item “Distribution” to selection various Linux distributions and other tools such as Parted Magic, Gujin or SystemRescueCD.
+This is an open-source and cross-platform bootable USB media creator software, thus available for Windows, Linux, and macOS.
+Another good thing about this program is it offers to download various Linux operating systems’ ISO files directly from its interface; which is later used by it to create a bootable USB drive.
+The UNetbootin offers a drop-down menu under the item “Distribution” to select various Linux distributions and other tools such as Parted Magic, Gujin, or SystemRescueCD.

 Universal USB Installer – Create bootable USB storage media

-Another free and portable software to burn ISO files to Pen drive is Universal USB Installer.
+Another free and portable software to burn ISO files to a Pen drive is Universal USB Installer.
 Just like above mentioned two tools, handling this is also very easy to make USB sticks and other storage cards bootable.
-Whether it is about to install any operating system or running Linux distro in Live environment, this surely proves handy.
+Whether it is about installing any operating system or running a Linux distro in a Live environment, this surely proves handy.

-Moreover, the same developer also offers another software for creating a bootable USB but instead for a single OS, you can create multiple OS bootable USB drives.
-Means, single Pen Drive can be used to install two or more OS.
+Moreover, the same developer also offers another software for creating a bootable USB but instead of a single OS, you can create multiple OS bootable USB drives.
+This means a single Pen Drive can be used to install two or more OS.
 The name of the tool is YUMI – Multiboot USB Creator.

 balenaEtcher – Create bootable USB sticks and SD cards